1. English

 April

-April is the end of the rainy season and with that comes more tourists the crowds are nothing compared to the busiest months of the dry season.
-The trail wont be very packed with hikers and the vegetation is still lush and green from the rainy season.
-This is one of the best months to make the journey and beat the crowds.
+April is a great month the hike the Inca Trail.
+This is the end of the rainy season and the crowds are nothing like the busiest months of the year.
+The trail is calm with fewer hikers and the trail is lush and green from the rainy season.
+If you dont like the crowds consider trekking in April.

 • Pros: Temperatures are fairly mild both during the day and at night with averages ranging from 19˚C (66˚F) to 5˚C (41˚F).
 Longer days and clear night skies